-3.3.4.13 (Updated Section) Server Application Registers a Share
+3.3.4.13 Server Application Registers a Share

 The calling application provides a share in SHARE_INFO_503_I structure as specified in [MS-SRVS] section 2.2.4.27 to register a share.
 The server MUST validate the SHARE_INFO_503_I structure as specified in [MS-SRVS] section 3.1.4.7.
 If any member in the structure is invalid, the server MUST return STATUS_INVALID_PARAMETER to the calling application.
 The server MUST look up the Share in the ShareList, where shi503_servername matches Share.ServerName and shi503_netname matches Share.Name.
 If a matching Share is found, the server MUST fail the call with an implementation-dependent error.
-Otherwise, the server MUST create a new Share with the following value set and insert it into ShareList and return STATUS_SUCCESS.
+Otherwise, the server MUST create a new Share with the following value set and insert it into ShareList and return STATUS SUCCESS.

 - Share.Name MUST be set to shi503 netname. - Share.Type MUST be set to shi503_type.
-The server SHOULD<212> set STYPE_CLUSTER_FS, STYPE_CLUSTER_SOFS, and STYPE_CLUSTER_DFS as specified in [MS-SRVS] section 2.2.2.4 in an implementation-defined manner. - Share.Remark MUST be set to shi503 remark. - Share.LocalPath MUST be set to shi503_path. - Share.ServerName MUST be set to the shi503 servername. - Share.FileSecurity MUST be set to shi503_security_descriptor. - Share.MaxUses MUST be set to shi503_max_uses. - Share.CurrentUses MUST be set to 0. - Share.CscFlags MUST be set to 0. - Share.IsDfs MUST be set to FALSE. - Share.DoAccessBasedDirectoryEnumeration MUST be set to FALSE. - Share.AllowNamespaceCaching MUST be set to FALSE. - Share.ForceSharedDelete MUST be set to FALSE. - Share.RestrictExclusiveOpens MUST be set to FALSE. - Share.ForceLevel2Oplock MUST be set to FALSE. - Share.HashEnabled MUST be set to FALSE. - If the server implements the SMB 3.x dialect family, Share.EncryptData MUST be set to FALSE.
+The server SHOULD<227> set STYPE_CLUSTER_FS, STYPE_CLUSTER_SOFS, and STYPE_CLUSTER_DFS as specified in [MS-SRVS] section 2.2.2.4 in an implementation-defined manner. - Share.Remark MUST be set to shi503 remark. - Share.LocalPath MUST be set to shi503_path. - Share.ServerName MUST be set to the shi503 servername. - Share.FileSecurity MUST be set to shi503_security_descriptor. - Share.MaxUses MUST be set to shi503_max_uses. - Share.CurrentUses MUST be set to 0. - Share.CscFlags MUST be set to 0. - Share.IsDfs MUST be set to FALSE. - Share.DoAccessBasedDirectoryEnumeration MUST be set to FALSE. - Share.AllowNamespaceCaching MUST be set to FALSE. - Share.ForceSharedDelete MUST be set to FALSE. - Share.RestrictExclusiveOpens MUST be set to FALSE.

+- Share.ForceLevel2Oplock MUST be set to FALSE. - Share.HashEnabled MUST be set to FALSE. - If the server implements the SMB 3.x dialect family, Share.
+EncryptData MUST be set to FALSE. - If the server implements the SMB 3.1.1 dialect, Share.CompressData MUST be set to FALSE.

-If Share.Name is equal to "IPC\$" or Share.Type does not have the STYPE_SPECIAL bit set, then Share.ConnectSecurity SHOULD be set to a security descriptor allowing all users.
+If Share.Name is equal to "IPC\$" or Share.Type does not have the STYPE_SPECIAL bit set, as specified in [MS-SRVS] section 2.2.2.4, then Share.ConnectSecurity SHOULD be set to a security descriptor allowing all users.
 Otherwise, Share.ConnectSecurity SHOULD be set to a security descriptor allowing only administrators.

-If the server implements the SMB 3.x dialect family, Share.CATimeout MUST be set to an implementation-specific value.<213>
+If the server implements the SMB 3.x dialect family, Share.CATimeout MUST be set to an implementation-specific value.<228>